A Simple Receiver Protection Device

 The design is simplicity itself, but there are a couple of notes about part selection.
 My preferred diode for protection purposes is the Schottky.
 Because of the way Schottky diodes are constructed, they have essentially zero switching and recovery time.
 This means that their ability to shunt excessive voltage comes with very little overshoot, and they can be operated into the VHF range, if needed.

-One design decision that should be considered when building such a device is what power or voltage level should be considered the "maximum safe" level for the receiver signal chain.
+One key design decision that should be considered when building such a device is what power or voltage level should be considered the "maximum safe" level for the receiver signal chain.
 This determines how many diodes need to be stacked in each leg of the "ladder" so that higher voltages are clipped, but lower voltages are passed unchanged.

 E.g., in a typical stack of four diodes per leg (eight diodes total), in a clipper device using 1N5817 diodes with VF of 0.32V, the point where the device starts to clip signals is 0.32V x 4 diodes = 1.28V.
 In a 50Ω system, that corresponds to a signal level of about 33dBm, give or take variation in the diodes.
 If a higher or lower clipping level is desired, the chain of diodes in each leg should be longer or shorter, respectively.
 Alternatively, diodes with higher or lower VF can also be selected to set the clipping point as desired.